 State House, Annapolis, Maryland, April 2005.
 Photo by Diane F. Evartt.

 1773, Jan.
 7 - July 1.
-Maryland Gazette published debate between Daniel Dulany, Jr. ("Antilon") and Charles Carroll ("First Citizen") on Governor's right to set fees without legislative consent.
+Maryland Gazette published debate between Charles Carroll and Daniel Dulany, Jr. (under names "First Citizen" and "Antilon," respectively) on Governor's right to set fees without legislative consent.

 1773, Aug.
 20. William Goddard (1740-1817) began printing Maryland Journal and Baltimore Advertiser.